aliimranph/foxholder/README.md

 ## List of Features

 1. Smooth and professional-looking CSS3 animations for placeholder
-2. 15 unique effects
+2. 15 unique placeholder effects
+3. 6 button hover effects
-3. Easy to install
+4. Easy to install
-4. Crossbrowser Effects (IE 10+, Safari 9+, FF, Opera, Chrome, Edge)
+5. Crossbrowser Effects (IE 10+, Safari 9+, FF, Opera, Chrome, Edge)

 ## How to Use